How To Select Element In The DOM

 4. getElementsByName() Method

 getElementsByName() is another method to select HTML elements.
-This method selects elements by the name attribute.
+This method selects elements by

 The method returns a collection of all HTML elements in the form of an array.